Embed video without YouTube ads or buffering. Try SmartVideo free →

 • Steeper learning curve — Menu navigation is unfamiliar for new VR users

-• Less polished UI — Feels more utilitarian than consumer-focused
+• Less clean UI — Feels more utilitarian than consumer-focused

 • Limited streaming — Can't easily stream from internet sources (requires local files or manual URL entry)